ciniro/grinding_simulator/README.md

-# GRINDING WHEELS - SIMULATION AND OPTIMIZATION
+# GRINDING PROCESS OF SUPERALLOYS - SIMULATION AND OPTIMIZATION
-A simulator based on Artificial Neural Networks developed by me for optimization with NSGA-II of the process of rectification of superleaves with high-performance grinding wheels.
-Source code in R language.
-Please, for use, read the licence.
+Archives for the article entitled "A simulator based on Artificial Neural Networks and NSGA-II for prediction and optimization of the grinding processos of superalloys with high performance grinding wheels"